abhishek-kumar-code/Redfish_Public/Specification.md

 * *MinorVersion* is a positive integer representing the minor version of the registry
 * *MessageKey* is a human-readable key into the registry.
 The message key shall be Pascal-cased and shall not include spaces, periods or special chars.

-The client can use the MessageId to search the message registry for the corresponding message.
+The client can use the MessageID to search the message registry for the corresponding message.

 The message registry approach has advantages for internationalization (since the registry can be translated easily) and light weight implementation (since large strings need not be included with the implementation).